-The \$0.3 million decrease in noninterest expenses in the first quarter of 2024 as compared to the first quarter of 2023 was primarily due to lower compensation and benefit costs, partially offset by higher general, administrative and other costs.
-The decrease in compensation and benefit costs was primarily due to lower staffing levels, which was partially offset by wage increases given in the first quarter of 2024.
-FTEs decreased from 920 at the quarter ended March 31, 2023 compared to 858 at the quarter ended March 31, 2024.
-The increase in general, administrative and other costs was primarily due to \$2.6 million in merger related costs.
+The \$0.3 million \$40.2 million decrease in noninterest expenses in the first quarter of 2024 six months ended June 30, 2024 as compared to the first quarter of 2023 six months ended June 30, 2023 was primarily due to a \$39.9 million goodwill impairment in the six months ended June 30, 2023, lower compensation and benefit costs and lower general and administrative costs, partially offset by higher general, administrative and other costs. \$5.0 million of merger related expenses recognized in 2024.
+The decrease in compensation and benefit costs was primarily due to lower staffing levels, which was partially offset by wage increases given in the first quarter of 2024. six months ended June 30, 2024.
+FTEs decreased from 920 at 915 in the quarter six months ended March 31, 2023 compared June 30, 2023 to 858 at 849 in the quarter six months ended March 31, 2024 June 30, 2024.
+The increase in lower general administrative and other costs was primarily due to \$2.6 million included reductions in merger related costs, consulting fees and marketing costs which reflected the Company's emphasis on reducing operating expenses where possible.